sethclover/SE317_Lab7/README.md

 ## Credits

-This calculator was created as part of a lab assignment using the Java Swing library and MVC pattern.
+This calculator was created as part of a lab assignment using the Java Swing library and MVC pattern by Seth Clover (<sclover@iastate.edu>) and Tyler Gorton (<tjgorton@iastate.edu>).